Yothu Yindi: 1986–1990: Early years

 Bakamana Yunupingu was a tertiary student studying to become a teacher.
 He became principal at his own Yirrkala Community School, and touring by Yothu Yindi was restricted to school holidays in the band's early years.
 In August 1988 they performed in Townsville, Queensland, at the South Pacific Festival of Arts.
 The next month they represented Australia in Seoul, South Korea at the Cultural Olympics.
 Bart Willoughby (ex-No Fixed Address, Coloured Stone) joined on drums in late 1988 and Yothu Yindi toured USA and Canada as support act to Midnight Oil.
 Upon their return to Australia, they were signed to Mushroom Records, and with Leszek Karski (ex-Supercharge) producing, recorded their debut single "Mainstream", released in March 1989.
 It was followed by debut album Homeland Movement in May; a second single "Djäpana (Sunset Dreaming)" was released in August.
 Neither their singles nor album had any major chart success.
 Yothu Yindi toured with Neil Young in Australia, then head-lined in Papua New Guinea and Hong Kong.
 In 1990 they toured New Zealand with Tracy Chapman, and then performed in festivals in the UK.
 In 1990 five clans of the Yolngu formed the Yothu Yindi Foundation to promote Yulngu cultural development.
-Chairman of the foundation is Galarrwuy Yunupingu, Mandawuy's older brother, a Yolngu clan leader and sometimes a member of Yothu Yindi on bilma and guitar.
+Chairman of the foundation was Galarrwuy Yunupingu, Mandawuy's older brother, a Yolngu clan leader and sometimes a member of Yothu Yindi on bilma and guitar.
 Galarrwuy had been named Australian of the Year in 1978 for his work for Aboriginal communities.
 Around this time, a relative of Bakamana who bore the same name died, and he therefore changed his first name to Mandawuy, in line with Yolngu tradition.

 The band commissioned their friend and relative (married to Gurrumul's sister), master yiḏaki-maker Djalu Gurruwiwi, to make their didgeridoos, which also brought his skills to the attention of the world.